 - Your child is expressing that he or she wants to stop using diapers.
 Eventually, some children express that they want to stop wearing diapers.
 They may tell you that they want to try something more grown-up or that they want to wear pull-ups like their peers.
 Listen to your child and use this as an opportunity to make the switch.

 - You need a waterproof option.
 Summer is coming.
 With it, you’ll receive invitations to pool parties or trips to the beach.
 Pull-ups are great waterproof options, allowing your child to join in the fun.
 Because pull-ups can also be removed with ease when it comes time to go to the bathroom, your child can continue potty training too.

 - Your child is becoming more active.
 As your child gets older, he or she will want to explore.
 Unfortunately, diapers restrict movement, making pull-ups the clear winner for active children in the choice of diapers vs. pull-ups.

 - Your child is imitating older siblings.
 It’s common for children to imitate their older siblings.
 If you’re noticing this trend in other aspects of life, it could follow suit with potty training.
 Having pull-ups, along with a potty chair, will allow little ones to successfully imitate their older siblings.

 When you have a child, the time flies by.
-Before you know it, your child will be fully potty trained, and the choice diapers vs. pull-ups will be a thing of the past.
-Until then, you have support—and keep in mind that ever child is different and will progress at his or her own pace.
+Before you know it, your child will be fully potty trained, and the choice of diapers vs. pull-ups will be a thing of the past.
+Until then, you have support, and keep in mind that every child is different and will progress at his or her own pace.
 Pinky Bear will make potty training simple and fun, creating a positive experience for parents and children alike.
 To order your own Potty Train with Pinky Bear set, visit our website here.
 Finally, to learn more about potty training, check out our blog.